what is a bioelectronic medicine?

 Medical devices that harness electrical impulses have improved the quality of life for people with Parkinson’s disease, paraplegia, and epilepsy.
 However, these early solutions activate or inhibit cells in an area of tissue indiscriminately, muddying clinical effects and relying on empirical evidence rather than a true mechanistic understanding of the treatment.

 Future bioelectronic medicines will detect the action potentials in peripheral nerves and selectively and specifically block or alter these signals.
-Interventions that speak the electrical language of the body will become central treatments in a host of major chronic diseases such as diabetes, asthma, hypertension, arthritis, pain and possibly even cancer.
+Interventions that speak the electrical language of the body will become first and second line therapy in a host of major chronic diseases such as diabetes, asthma, hypertension, arthritis, pain and possibly even cancer.